Doctors stage protest over non-payment of salaries in Delhi

 New Delhi [India], October 7 (ANI): Resident doctors of Hindu Rao Hospital staged a protest on Wednesday alleging non-payment of salaries.

 "We worked for four months without salary considering that it was a difficult time for everyone.
 How long can one work without a salary?
-We are helpless," Dr Amandeep, Vice -President, AIIMS Resident Doctors Association (RDA) said.
+We are helpless," said a doctor from Hindu Rao hospital.

 AIIMS Resident Doctors Association on Tuesday wrote a letter to Delhi Chief Minister Arvind Kejriwal regarding "non-payment of salaries" for three months to the resident doctors of Hindu Rao Hospital.